mmikowski/hi_score/README.md

 We use the code style presented in [Single Page Web Applications - JavaScript end-to-end][_00] (see reviews on [Amazon][_02]) in the upcoming 2nd edition.
 The [full code standard][_04] is found in the `docs` directory.

 ### IDE Configuration
 We provide configs for JetBrain's IDE IntelliJ or Webstorm in the repository.
-Other IDEs will work fine, but we will need to manually adjust them to support the code style.
-The good news is we should only need to do this once per IDE and then it can be added to the repository.
+Other IDEs will work fine, but you will need to manually adjust them to support the code style.
+One should only need to do this once per IDE and then it can be added to the repository.
 Contributions for VSCode, VIM, and other environments are welcome.

 ## Contribute